This post may contain affiliate links. Click here to see what that means.

 - Snacks – I actually don’t snack any more.
 I find my digestion works best when I eat 3 large meals daily and give my body a break between meals.
 That said, my blood sugar is well-controlled and I don’t suffer from adrenal fatigue.
 If you have blood sugar or adrenal fatigue issues, you’ll need to eat snacks between meals.
 The key is to choose satiating snacks.
 That means you don’t want to grab an AIP dessert; instead, make your snacks mini-meals that have fat, protein and carbs.
 This is how you will heal over time and eventually be able to widen the times between meals.
 An ideal snack would be Liver Pate with Apples.
-For a satiating snack on-the-go, I recommend Wild Zora’s AIP-Friendly Lamb Bar or Epic Bar’s AIP-Friendly Varieties: Bison, Beef or Pork.
+For a satiating snack on-the-go, I recommend Wild Zora’s AIP-Friendly Meat and Vegetable Bars or Epic Bar’s AIP-Friendly Varieties: Bison, Beef or Pork.

 - Healing Foods – I also check on my stock of healing foods like bone broth, sauerkraut and kombucha, to see if I need to buy the ingredients to make new batches this week.

 - Grocery List Staples – Once I’ve written all of my recipe ingredients on my grocery list, along with a good list of vegetables, I look around my kitchen to see if I’m running low on any staple foods.
 I use an AIP grocery list as a reference.